lumail/lumail/API.md

 For day to day usage some variables change the way that the client displays things, these are:

+* `message.all_parts`
+    * Alternate between showing some/all `text/*` parts in message-mode.
 * `message.headers`
     * Alternate between showing some/all headers in message-mode.
-* `message.all_parts`
+* `message.prepend`
-    * Alternate between showing some/all `text/*` parts in message-mode.
+    * Specifies whether additional MIME-parts should be appended/prepended to the display.
 * `maildir.truncate`
     * Alternate between showing the full/truncated Maildir path in maildir-mode.

 ### Directories